 'Essential services' are not explicitly defined in the instruments but are defined in state legislation, how is this overlap to be worked through?

-- The instruments’ Explanatory Statement indicates that the intent is to only capture those goods or services that are critical to the health, safety, or the good order of the Australian community.
+- The instruments’ Explanatory Statement indicates that the intent is to only capture those goods or services that are critical to the health, safety, or good order of the Australian community.

 - While most states have defined ‘essential services’ in legislation, some states are prescriptive in their approach while others are more general.
 The one consistent factor is that the goods and services prescribed all relate to services that ensure the health, safety and good order of the Australian community.
-As such the Australian Government’s approach is intended to align with and be complementary to state-based legislation.
+As such, the Australian Government’s approach is intended to align with and be complementary to state-based legislation.

 Can I comply with the new obligations at a group level or provide the registry a single entry across a class of assets?